Newburgh–Beacon Ferry: Bridge opening and service discontinuation

-In the next decade, when the new bridge quickly became stretched to capacity, no one suggested bringing the ferry back.
-Instead the bridge was widened and a second span built.

-The end of ferry service dealt the death blow to Newburgh's once-vibrant waterfront, and in the early 1970s urban renewal led to much of the land being cleared in preparation for new construction projects that never came to fruition.
+In the next decade, when the new bridge was stretched to capacity, the bridge was widened and a second span built.
+The end of ferry service resulted in decreased activity on Newburgh's once-vibrant waterfront, and in the early 1970s urban renewal led to much of the land being cleared in preparation for new construction projects that never came to fruition.

 Revival

 Increasing regional growth in the 1990s led to frequent traffic jams on the bridge and swamped parking lots at the train station.
-Interest grew in reviving ferry service, especially after MTA's successful 2000 restoration of the Haverstraw–Ossining Ferry across a similarly-wide portion of the river further south.
+Interest grew in reviving ferry service, especially after the Metropolitan Transportation Authority (MTA)'s successful 2000 restoration of the Haverstraw–Ossining Ferry across a similarly wide portion of the river further south.
 However, plans never quite seemed to materialize despite considerable appropriations of money, and in the interim commuters had to be content with a shuttle bus across the bridge from the park and ride lot on NY 17K near its connection to the New York State Thruway.
 Meanwhile, MTA began for the first time to require parking permits at Beacon, and the waiting list swelled to at least 600 more than capacity, even after the lots were enlarged in the early 2000s.

 Eventually, it was able, with the help of the region's congressional delegation, to secure a $1.1 million grant from the Federal Transit Administration to close the gap between fares and costs, along with other subsidies.
-Governor George Pataki announced on October 7, 2005, that ferry service would resume in 10 days.
+Service resumed on October 17, 2005.
 To encourage use of the new ferry, no fares were charged for the remainder of that month.

-The future

-For now, the ferry is just another intermodal option for commuters, but local officials, particularly in Newburgh, see much potential for their cities in the long term.
-For Beacon, the rebirth of the ferry primarily serves to reduce pressure on a crowded parking lot, freeing-up more spaces for residents and making the city a more attractive place for commuters to live, but Newburgh has grander designs tied into the redevelopment of its waterfront.